-Oldsmobile Aurora owners have reported 8 problems linked to steering column (under the steering category).
+Oldsmobile Aurora owners have reported 8 problems related to steering column (under the steering category).

 See all problems of the 2002 Oldsmobile Aurora.

-The vehicle involved was a 1998 Oldsmobile Aurora.
-The vehicle's vehicle identification number (VIN) is 1G3GR62C0W_.
 Consumer stated steering wheel was constantly coming loose, and almost fell off on one occasion.
 The dealer had serviced/replaced steering column 3 times for same issue.
-It was 06/01/2003 when this steering column issue occurred.

 See all problems of the 1998 Oldsmobile Aurora.